Barry Jenkins on diversity at the Oscars

 Video

-His 2019 film, If Beale Street Could Talk, based on a novel by James Baldwin, has received three nominations.
+His new film If Beale Street Could Talk has received three nominations.

 -